Smeal Quint

 Select the desired .ini file and click on the "Open" button.

-An alternate .ini file can also be specified in a desktop shortcut or on the command line; see Alternate Ini Files for details.
+An alternate .ini file can also be specified in a desktop shortcut or on the command line; see Alternate Shift Schedule for details.

 Go Top